The Secret to an Epic Sex Life

 That’s not sex.
 That’s commitment, and it is this sort of “glued together” commitment that is required to build intimacy.

-So, you who hope for an epic sex life, now you know the secret.
-It’s not found in establishing sexual compatibility.
-It’s found in fostering intimacy.
+The secret to an epic sex life isn’t found in establishing sexual compatibility.
+It’s found in committing to relational intimacy.

 In committing to another for life, you vow to love, honor and cherish each other.
 That is how you establish a strong marriage.
 And in then, in that life-giving, life-long relationship you create the environment in which your sex life can grow and thrive.